 30.)
 Support your students and encourage them.
 Everyone does their best and want to be engaged when they feel supported and encouraged.

 31.)
 Use collaborative learning.
 Students learn best from their peers and we all do better in teams.

 32.)
 Have a lively pace in your classroom.
 I found if I move fast right away in the beginning, despite all the grumbling at first, students eventually start moving faster too.
 If you go too slow, you’re setting yourself up for behavior issues.

 33.)
-Create a secure environmentwhere ALL students are accepted and cherished for their differences they bring to the class.
+Create a secure environment where ALL students are accepted and cherished for the differences they bring to the class.

 34.)
 Set goals.
 Then celebrate them when students meet them- no matter how small.

 35.)
 Have consistency.
 Nothing destroys security and classroom management faster than not having consistency in the classroom.
 Students need structure and they need to know just what to expect.